-With over 100 students participating in summer research each year, Holy Cross is a national leader in providing undergraduate summer research opportunities.
+With approximately 100 students participating in summer research each year, Holy Cross is a national leader in providing undergraduate summer research opportunities.

-Students apply for admission to the Weiss Summer Research Program in the spring, then spend nine weeks in residency on campus (usually June through July).
-In most cases, students receive a stipend to enable them to focus full time on their research.
+Students apply for admission to the Weiss Summer Research Program in the spring, then spend eight weeks in residency on campus (usually June through July).
+Students receive a stipend to enable them to focus full time on their research.
 With one-on-one faculty mentorship, a weekly workshop, and the small but intense community of fellow student researchers, summer research at Holy Cross is a distinctive experience.
-Each fall, students report on the results of their work at the annual Summer Research Symposium.
+Each fall, students report on the results of their work at the annual Weiss Summer Research Symposium.

 In most cases, students in the natural sciences work on faculty research projects, designed by faculty who are leading researchers in their fields.
 This frequently leads to both important discoveries in a variety of fields, as well as co-authored papers and conference presentations.
 Visit the Research in the Natural Sciences website »

 Students can either sign on to an existing faculty research project or design a project to suit their own intellectual interests.
 Our student researchers have published academic papers, presented at academic conferences, created websites, composed musical arrangements, performed plays, and created works of art.
 Visit the Research in the Humanities, Social Sciences, and Arts website »

 Distinctive in its team approach, students work on faculty-designed projects, and participate in a close-knit team of researchers.
 Their work has resulted in an extensive range of co-authored papers and conference presentations.
 Visit the Research in Economics website »

 Commonly Asked Questions